Codium-ai/pr-agent/docs/docs/index.md

     - [**Custom labels**](./tools/describe.md/#handle-custom-labels-from-the-repos-labels-page)
     - [**Global and wiki configuration**](./usage-guide/configuration_options.md/#wiki-configuration-file)

-## Why use PR-Agent?

-A reasonable question that can be asked is: `"Why use PR-Agent?
-What makes it stand out from existing tools?"`

-Here are some advantages of PR-Agent:

-- PR-Agent emphasize **real-life practical usage**.
-Each tool (review, improve, ask, ...) has a single GPT-4 call, no more.
-We believe this is critical for realistic team usage - obtaining an answer quickly (~30 seconds) and affordably.
-- PR-Agent [Compression strategy](core-abilities/index.md)  is a core ability that enables to effectively tackle both short and long PRs.
-- YAML prompting strategy enables to have **modular, customizable, highly efficient tools**.
-- PR-Agent is flexible and **highly configurable**.
-- PR-Agent supports **multiple git providers** (GitHub, Gitlab, Bitbucket, Azure devops), **multiple ways** to use the tool (CLI, GitHub Action, GitHub App, Docker, ...), and **multiple models** (GPT-4, GPT-3.5, Anthropic, Cohere, Llama, ...).

 ## Data privacy

 If you host PR-Agent with your OpenAI API key, it is between you and OpenAI.
 You can read their API data privacy policy here: